elastic/integrations/packages/azure/docs/README.md

 The Elastic Agent requries a connection string to access the event hub and fetch the exported logs.
 The connection string contains details about the event hub used and the credentials required to access it.

-To get the connection string for your event hub namespace:
+To get the connection string for your Event Hubs namespace:

 1. Visit the **Event Hubs namespace** you created in a previous step.
 1. Select **Settings** > **Shared access policies**.